 Property valuation is an important piece of the commercial real estate transaction puzzle.
 But how exactly does it work?

-There are many elements at play when it comes to commercial real estate valuation, each of which depend upon specific property characteristics, data points, and external market conditions.
+There are many elements at play when it comes to commercial real estate valuation, each of which depend upon specific property characteristics, property history, data points, and external market conditions.
 In this post, we’ll take a look at the property metrics that matter most, along with the three most common methods that appraisers use in determining CRE property value.

 The Metrics that Matter